OpenBioLink/SAFRAN/README.md

 #### Properties file

-The properties file should have the following format as specified [here](https://github.com/OpenBioLink/IRIFAB/wiki/Properties-file).
+An overview of the format and possible parameters can be found [here](https://github.com/OpenBioLink/IRIFAB/wiki/Properties-file).

 ## Performance